 I know it might seem silly to say that my own book saved me from going backwards in my recovery and my journey of self-love, but it’s very true.
 This book has so many powerful words that I wish someone would have said to me in the beginning of my eating disorder, so I’m very thankful that I wrote it when I did.
 It has really become one of my favorite tools.

 I didn’t write this as a side hustle or to get more followers or become social media famous.
 I wrote this for every woman who has ever doubted herself.
 This for the people who think losing weight is the only way to feel beautiful and be happy.
 I wrote this for those who are putting their lives at risk to try and become a size that they think society will approve of at the end of the day.
 This is for you.
 I wrote this for me and for all of you.

-Body Positive Quotes from Eat the Damn Muffin
+Powerful Body Quotes from Eat the Damn Muffin to Fuel Your Confidence

 During all of my edits, I kept a notebook to write down the words that meant the most to me.
 I wanted to keep a journal of the powerful quotes that could help me on my bad days before this book was even close to being published.
 I think quotes are a great way to inspire yourself to feel better in those tough moments.